micansbro/PowerShell/README.md

 # PowerShell

-A collection of useful PowerShell scripts i have written.
+A collection of PowerShell scripts and functions i have written for Windows and VMware products.